klemeragm/klemeragm/README.md

  ### 🔭 I’m currently working on:
+- SQL and projecting Fullstack projects with a focus on Back-end.

-- Python personal projects and front-end projects.
+- Python personal projects and LLM projects with @OPENAI apis and LLM programming.
-- Database Oracle OCI 2023 Fundamentals and OCP 19c of @Oracle
+- And other collaborating projects.

 ### Studying Databases:
 <div style="display: inline_block"><br/>
+<p>- Database Oracle OCI 2023 Fundamentals and OCP 19c of @Oracle</p>
 <img align="center" alt="Oracle OCI" src="https://img.shields.io/badge/Oracle-F80000?style=for-the-badge&logo=Oracle&logoColor=white" />
 <a href=https://catalog-education.oracle.com/pls/certview/sharebadge?id=108D05D3FAD82E8E6D8AB7A8B5BF76E6CF24903141D508AA36CE495502FEF76C rel="noopener,noreferrer" target="_blank"> OCI 2023 Credential</a>
 </div>

 ### 🌱 I’m currently learning:

-- I am learning SQL & PL/SQL and Database Oracle at <a href="https://www.linkedin.com/in/dbaocm" rel="noopener,noreferrer" target="_blank">@DBAOCM Education</a> (On Linkedin)
+- I learning SQL & PL/SQL and Database Oracle at <a href="https://www.linkedin.com/in/dbaocm" rel="noopener,noreferrer" target="_blank">@DBAOCM Education</a> (On Linkedin)
-- I had learning Front-End with @websaty of <a href="https://github.com/AdrianaSaty" rel="noopener,noreferrer" target="_blank">@adriana.saty</a>
+- I have learning Front-End with @websaty of <a href="https://github.com/AdrianaSaty" rel="noopener,noreferrer" target="_blank">@adriana.saty</a>
 - I had learning C# with <a href="https://www.github.com/shirleyR12" rel="noopener,noreferrer" target="_blank">@shirleyrrios</a>

 ### 👯 I’m looking to collaborate on:

 - My Final works within https://www.github.com/klemeragm/lda-working/

-- My resume and other projects can been viewed here: https:klemeragm.github.io/my-cv/ and the code here is: https://www.github.com/klemeragm/my-cv/
+- My resume and other projects can be viewed here: https:klemeragm.github.io/my-cv/ and the code here is: https://www.github.com/klemeragm/my-cv/

 - With projects in my graduation and my papers: http://r1.ufrrj.br/nuesgames/artigos.php
-- http://r1.ufrrj.br/nuesgames/Klemer1.pdf - About use of non-functional requirements using NFR Framework to produce MOBA and MMORPG games.
+- http://r1.ufrrj.br/nuesgames/Klemer1.pdf - About the use of non-functional requirements using NFR Framework to produce MOBA and MMORPG games.

 ### ⚡ Fun fact:

 - I was a FIFA volunteer in 2013 and 2014 --

 - I was a participant of @meta META INNOVATION DAY.
-This a incredible experience
+This an incredible experience

-- I am like to get out of Waterfalls, beaches and pools parties
+- I like to get out of Waterfalls, beaches and pools parties

-- I have preferer play Board Games as PC games today, depends of game.
+- I preferer play Board Games as PC games today, depends of the game.

-So, this my resume and my projects.
-Contact me on linkedin or e-mails.
+If you desire, contact me on LinkedIn or by e-mail.